chasevara/soundsight/README.md

 The setup task is halted after its single execution, while supervisor, audio, and LED tasks run concurrently and with different execution periods.
 FreeRTOS queues are used as the predominent synchronization solution.

-**"soundsight_config.h"** defines all macros used to configure the operations of the system.
+**"LEDspectrum_config.h"** defines all macros used to configure the operations of the system.
 Includes debug-enable macros for debugging various parts of the system through serial output; Defines FreeRTOS stack and priority parameters.

 **"colorscales.h"** defines colorscale RGB HEX value arrays.
 Used to drive RGB LED color settings